mswjs/msw/README.md

 > Replace `publicDir` with the relative path to your server's public directory (i.e. `msw init public`).

-This is going to copy the Mock Service Worker file to the specified `publicDir`, so it's served as a static file.
-This is required for a browser to access and register the mock service worker module.
+This copies the Mock Service Worker file to the specified `publicDir`, so it's served as a static asset by your server.
+This way browser can access and register the mock service worker module.

 #### Where is my "public" directory?

-This is usually the build directory of your application (`build/`, `public/` or `dest/`).
+This is usually a build directory of your application (`build/`, `public/` or `dest/`).
 This directory is often _committed to Git_, so should be the Mock Service Worker.
 You can also integrate service worker generation as a part of your build step.

 ### 3. Define mocks